Finalizing

 1. From the Inventory in the ValidMind Platform, go to the model you connected to earlier.

-2. In the left sidebar that appears for your model, click Validation Report.
+2. In the left sidebar that appears for your model, click Validation under Documents.

 3. Click on 1.
 Executive Summary to expand and add content to that section.

-4. Hover your mouse over the space where you want your new block to go until a horizontal dashed line with a sign appears that indicates you can insert a new block:
+4. Hover your mouse over the space where you want your new block to go until a horizontal line with a sign appears that indicates you can insert a new block:

 A gif showing the process of adding a content block in the UI